SUNIDHI-JAIN125/Web-based-Wallet/README.md

 ## Overview

 This project is a web-based wallet application built using React and Solana's Web3 library.
 The wallet allows users to create a new Solana wallet, view their SOL balance, and display SPL tokens associated with their wallet.
-The application fetches and shows token metadata, including images if available, or provides a link to the Solana Explorer for tokens with missing metadata.
+The application fetches and shows token metadata, including images if available, or provides a link to the Solana Explorer for tokens with no metadata.

 ## Features